There's truly nothing more disappointing than an automated, robotic, lifeless email from a company.

 In some cases, your customer service team won't be able to provide any type of refund or discount.
 This can lead to an awkward or stressful situation with the customer, especially if they feel like your company is in the wrong.

 While you should personalize every apology, this message can be a baseline to work from when you need to take responsibility for your company's mistakes.

 Thank you for providing us with this feedback.

 We sincerely apologize for the inconvenience this has caused, and we appreciate your understanding in the matter.
 We know that [problem] has prevented you from achieving [customer's goal] and that we have fallen short of your expectations.

 I have relayed this feedback to the rest of my team and can assure you that this mistake won't happen in the future.
 That said, if there's anything else that I can help you with at the moment, please feel welcome to reach out, and I would be more than happy to help.

 Depending on your business model, customers may have to pay for a product or service upfront and are reimbursed later if they paid more than they needed to.
 This either requires you to send them a check or wire the money via a direct deposit.

-For these cases, we can refer to this letter to alert your customers of an overpayment.
+For these cases, you can use this letter to alert your customers of an overpayment.

 Thank you for your recent payment of [payment amount].